Finesse/test-task-employee-payslip/README.md

 npm run dev
 ```

-It will enable hot reload so when you edit a file, the change will appear on the browser page without a page reload.
+It will enable hot reload so when you edit a file, changes will appear on the browser page without a page reload.